 Altana, Mountain peak in Mazowieckie Voivodeship, Poland

-Altana is a mountain peak in Mazowieckie Voivodeship standing at 408 meters, the highest point of the Garb Gielniowski mesoregion in central Poland.
-The summit is surrounded by mixed forests with natural stands of spruce, beech, larch, and sycamore trees that have grown for centuries.
+Altana is the highest point of the Garb Gielniowski mesoregion in central Poland, located within Mazowieckie Voivodeship.
+The summit is covered by a mixed forest where spruce, beech, larch, and sycamore trees grow together in natural stands.

 The community of curious travelers